Intellectual Audience

 Did I mention that I wasn’t a poet?
 I’m not.
 Not at all.
 I’m not even particularly good at reading poetry.
 I’ve sometimes written poems, and even I am a good enough reader to tell that they’re crap.

-In any-case, H.S.'s argument was that poems were just words on paper (or screens) [1] and that's it.
+In any-case, H.S.’s argument was that poems were just words on paper (or screens)1 and that’s it.
 That writing itself is an act of putting words together, and experimenting with how words come together in (quasi) fixed mediums.
 And nothing more.

 I don’t really know what my beef in this argument was.
 This was certainly before I started writing again.
 I guess my argument was that writing was simply an imperfect means of conveying an idea, and the real work and creativity of “being a writer” was really in coming up with good ideas and practical logic that illustrates your arguments.